Coronavirus FAQs for Residential Life

 Anyone wishing to reserve space outside of the residence halls must do so through SAO360 (Student Affairs’ event management system), or appropriate contact, and follow all facility requirements including adjusted COVID capacity, room configuration, food restrictions, and cleaning requirements.
 The University policy for each facility used must be followed, and hand sanitizer should be available at the entrance point for people to use upon entrance.
 When planning any event, there needs to be consideration for equipment that is shared and how it can be cleaned in between people touching it.

-Will hall dances be allowed in the fall semester?
+Will hall dances be allowed this semester?

-Will there be any retreats this fall?
+Will there be any retreats this semester?

-Can Hall Council meet this fall?
+Can Hall Council meet this semester?

 Yes.
 Residence Hall Council will be able to meet in common spaces as long as they meet capacity guidelines, wear a mask, and can physically distance; no outside guests should be allowed to be present, though options for a student to participate virtually should be made available at all gatherings.
 Virtual meetings should be considered, perhaps a hybrid of some in-person and other joining remotely.
-Anyone meeting in person should take attendance to allow for contact tracing.

 Can students consume food in the residence hall common spaces?